-All XSS attacks take place when an attacker injects malicious script as a part of user-provided input.
-They can also carry out an attack by modifying a request.
-If the Web application is vulnerable to XSS attacks, user-supplied input executes as code.
-As a result of the example below, the script displays a message box with XSS text.
+To carry out a cross-site scripting attack, an attacker injects a malicious script into user-provided input.
+Attackers can also carry out an attack by modifying a request.
+If the web app is vulnerable to XSS attacks, the user-supplied input executes as code.
+For example, in the request below, the script displays a message box with the text “xss.”

 There are many ways to trigger an XSS attack.
-To name a few examples, the execution triggers automatically when the page loads or when a user hovers over specific elements of the page (e.g., hyperlinks).
+For example, the execution could be triggered automatically when the page loads or when a user hovers over specific elements of the page (e.g., hyperlinks).

-- Re-directing a victim to a malicious website.
+- Redirecting a user to a malicious website.

-- Obtaining cookie information of a user who is logged into a website.
-Thus, compromising the victim’s account.
+- Obtaining the cookie information of a user who is logged into a website (thus compromising the victim’s account).

 In some cases, the XSS attack leads to a complete compromise of the victim’s account.
-Attackers can trick users into entering credentials on a fake form, providing them to the attacker.
+Attackers can trick users into entering credentials on a fake form, which provides all the information to the attacker.